 - Have the ability to make decisions on accruing personal tools to carry them further into their career in woodworking.

 - Have the ability to make informed choices on the different woods available to use in their projects, and how to select individual pieces and treat them.

 - Be confident and able around every basic tool they will use and that will carry over to a facility with which to approach new ones.

 - Have an introductory understanding of the function and construction of jigs, and other aides around a woodshop.

 - Have a wonderful project to take home.

 There are no prerequisites for the Essentials class.

-All materials included.
+Shop materials included (sandpaper, glue, oil finishes).
 There will be books recommended to those who wish to supplement their learning at Ebanista, which also has a small lending library.